-- I. If, after discussion with the instructor, the student is not satisfied or has additional questions or objections, they must write to the instructor and the instructor will respond specifically addressing the student's questions and/or objections.
+If, after discussion with the instructor, the student is not satisfied or has additional questions or objections, they must write to the instructor and the instructor will respond specifically addressing the student's questions and/or objections.
 If the instructor agrees that a grade change is warranted, they will submit the change in writing.
-The Associate Director, Academic Advising should be copied on all communications and will contact the student in writing with the results. - II.
-If the matter remains unresolved, the student should contact the Associate Director, Academic Advising in writing with their concerns.
-At that time, the Associate Director, Academic Advising will review the request with the appropriate program manager, who will contact the instructor to review their grading policy, included in the course syllabus and specifics regarding the grade, to make a decision regarding the merit of the grade change request.
-The program manager will inform the Associate Director, Academic Advising, who will contact the student in writing with the result of this discussion. - III.
-If the matter still remains unresolved, the student may request a meeting with a committee comprised of the Associate Director, Academic Advising, the program manager and/or associate director for business operations and enrollment, providing any supporting materials for consideration.
-If this committee determines that the grade should be changed, it will request that the instructor make the change, providing the instructor with a written explanation of its reasons.
-The Associate Director, Academic Advising will contact the student in writing with the result of this discussion.
-Should the instructor decline to change the grade, they must provide a written explanation for refusal.
-If the committee determines that the student's appeal should be denied, the decision is final and the matter will be considered closed.
-(Note: RISD CE reserves the right to appoint a designee in place of one of the committee members, should they be unavailable to participate.) - IV.
+The Associate Director, Youth Programs should be copied on all communications and will contact the student in writing with the results.

+II.
+If the matter remains unresolved, the student should contact the Associate Director, Youth Programs in writing with their concerns.
+At that time, the Associate Director, Youth Programs will review the request with the appropriate program manager, who will contact the instructor to review their grading policy, included in the course syllabus and specifics regarding the grade, to make a decision regarding the merit of the grade change request.
+The program manager will inform the Associate Director, Youth Programs, who will contact the student in writing with the result of this discussion.

+III.
+If the matter remains unresolved, the student may request a meeting with a review committee.
+In addition to the Associate Director, Youth Programs, the committee will consist of the Director, Children, Youth and Pre-Collegiate programs, and/or other designated staff.
+The Associate Director, Youth Programs will contact the student in writing with the result of this discussion.
+Should the instructor decline to change the grade, they are to provide a written explanation for refusal.
+If the committee decides to deny the student's appeal, the decision is final and the matter will be considered closed one be unavailable to participate.

+IV.
 If the committee believes that the student's grade appeal has merit after the instructor refuses to change the grade, it will arrange for an alternate instructor (or related professional) to review the student's course work and make a final recommendation of the grade.
-After considering the alternate instructor's review, the committee will then recommend that the grade be changed, if warranted.
-The Associate Director, Academic Advising will notify the student and the instructor of the decision and ask the instructor to implement the grade change within ten days.
-If the instructor continues to decline, the Associate Director, Academic Advising will change the grade, notifying the instructor and the student of this action.
+After considering the alternate instructor's review, the committee will then determine whether the grade should be changed.
+The Associate Director, Youth Programs will notify the student and the instructor of the decision and ask the instructor to implement the grade change within ten days.
+If the instructor continues to decline, the Associate Director, Youth Programs will change the grade, and notify the instructor and the student of this action.